 Mississippi's State Board of Education mandates certain requirements for candidates seeking admission to a teacher education program at any of the state's fifteen senior institutions of higher learning.
 One of these requirements attempts to ensure that teacher education applicants demonstrate at least minimal academic ability.
-Specifically, at Mississippi College, candidates must meet the following requirements in order to be admitted to the Teacher Education Program (TEP) or to any courses that require TEP admission:
+Specifically, at Mississippi College (MC), candidates must meet the following requirements in order to be admitted to the Teacher Education Program (TEP) or to any courses that require TEP admission.

 Each applicant for entry into a teacher licensure program shall demonstrate minimum academic ability prior to being admitted to a teacher education program.
-These are the TEP requirements for admission:
+Applicants must meet ONE of the following for admission into the TEP.

-- passed the MC's writing proficiency test/or ENG 099 - completion of a minimum of 60-hours of course credit with a minimum 3.0 GPA on a 4.0 system; or - ACT 21 or SAT equivalent; or - qualifying passing score on the Praxis CORE.
+- Completion of a minimum of 60-hours of course credit with a minimum 3.0 GPA on a 4.0 system; or - ACT 21 or SAT equivalent; or - Qualifying passing score on the Praxis CORE

-Candidates apply for admission into the Teacher Education Program (TEP) as part of the course requirements for EDU 300, INTRODUCTION TO EDUCATION.

-MC Transfer students who have had the course equivalent of EDU 300 at another 4-year institution must make application to the TEP by seeing the Licensure Officer during their first semester at Mississippi College.
+Candidates apply for admission into the TEP as part of the course requirements for EDU 300, INTRODUCTION TO EDUCATION.
+MC Transfer students who have had the course equivalent of EDU 300 at another 4-year institution must make application to the TEP by seeing the Licensure Officer during their first semester at MC.

 After making application to the TEP, candidates are monitored carefully by the School of Education's licensure officer as they progress through MC's teacher preparation program.
 The candidate's advisor also assists in this monitoring process.
-However, responsibility rests with the candidate for knowing the rules and regulations related to the teacher preparation program.
+However, responsibility rests with the candidate for knowing the rules and regulations related to the TEP.
 Until candidates are admitted to the TEP, they may not take any courses, which have program admission as a prerequisite.
-(SEE STATUS SHEET)
+(APPENDIX B - TRANSITIONS SHEET)